PROCEDURE - ORAL CAVITY

 Trace the anterior belly of the digastric muscle inferiorly to where it becomes tendinous just superior to the hyoid bone.

-Note, the posterior belly is straddled/crossed by another muscle, the stylohyoid muscle, which we will not be examining in detail.
+The posterior belly of the digastric is straddled/crossed by another narrow muscle, the stylohyoid muscle, which we will not be examining in detail.

-27. Superior to the hyoid bone at the midline and deep to the anterior belly of the digastric muscle lies the mylohyoid muscle.
+34. Superior to the hyoid bone at the midline and deep to the anterior belly of the digastric muscle clean fascia to expose fibers of the mylohyoid muscle.

 (Figure750) (Figure773) (Netter035) (Netter036)